Arlington County Community Oversight Board

 Police Practices Group

-Following events involving policing and racial justice across the United States in the summer of 2020, the Arlington County Board asked the County Manager to lead a review of police policies and practices.
-The County Manager launched a 15 member Police Practices Group (PPG) in July 2020.
+In 2019, the County Manager launched a 15 member Police Practices Group (PPG) in July 2020.
 The PPG divided into four subcommittees to address key issues of importance, one of which was a subcommittee charged with evaluating what type of civilian oversight of its police department Arlington County should implement.
 The Civilian Review Board (CRB) subcommittee focused on reviewing the different models of civilian oversight available as well as what authority and responsibilities the recommended civilian oversight body should possess.

 Literature Review (PPG Subcommittee on Civilian Review Board-Fall 2020)